Azeez1314/Azeez1314/README.md

   </a>
 </p>

 Hello!
-I'm Azeez, a full-stack software engineer passionate about creating dynamic websites and web applications.
-If you or someone you know needs a custom digital solution, I'm here to help.
+I'm Azeez, a full-stack software engineer specializing in building dynamic websites and web applications.
+If you know anyone in need of a digital solution, I'm here to help.

 See [my website](https://azeezroheem.netlify.app) for more information!